uwctri/SchedulingCalendar/readme.md

 ## Don't forget Features

+* Setting to default the scheduled location to a static value or subject's assigned location
 * Popup for scheduling an event
 * Right side subject summary
 * Need a good fast way to add availability